 DO NOT use Aperture Priority mode when you want to capture motion.
-Use it only on static subjects (landscapes, architecture, nature etc.) The correct shutter speed for exposure will often be too slow to freeze motion.
+Use it only on static subjects (landscapes, architecture, nature, etc.) The correct shutter speed for exposure will often be too slow to freeze motion.

 A fast shutter speed of 1/500 freezes motion.

 Use shutter priority when attempting to capture moving subjects.
 A fast shutter speed freezes the motion in the image (between 1/250s-1/8000s).
-To emphasise motion, use a slow shutter speed and create motion blur (between 1/10s-30s).
+To emphasize motion, use a slow shutter speed and create motion blur (between 1/10s-30s).

 Freeze a wave crashing with a fast shutter speed of 1/500-1/8000.
 Fast shutter speeds are also great for taking photos of kids running around.
 Street photography (of people) should be shot at 1/500s or faster.
 This creates more interesting shots that freeze each slice of time.
 Slow shutter speed will show movement in the scene.
 Silky smooth shots of water flowing is a classic slow shutter speed technique.
 A slow shutter speed while following a moving subject creates fantastic action shots.

 A slower shutter speed of 1/10 blurs motion.